Fred N. Cummings

-Fred Nelson Cummings (September 18, 1864 – November 10, 1952) was an American farmer and rancher who served as a Democratic U.S. Representative from Colorado for four terms from 1933 to 1941.
+Fred Nelson Cummings (September 18, 1864 – November 10, 1952) was an American farmer and rancher who served as a Democratic U.S. Representative from Colorado, serving four terms from 1933 to 1941.

 Early life and education

 Frederick Nelson Cummings was born on a farm near Groveton, New Hampshire on September 18, 1864, a son of George and Angeline Cummings.
 His father was a native of Canada and his mother had been born in Vermont.
 His family moved to Clinton, Iowa in 1865.
 In 1879, they relocated again, this time to a farm near West Union, Nebraska.
 Cummings attended the local schools in Clinton and West Union and became a farmer and rancher.

 Career

 After deciding on a legal career, Cummings studied law with an attorney in Nebraska, attained Admission to the bar in 1891, and began to practice in Custer County, Nebraska.
 In 1899, Cummings was an unsuccessful Populist Party candidate for Custer County Judge.
 During the campaign he was accused of falsely claiming to have studied law and been admitted to the bar.
 After the Populist party became defunct, Cummings maintained an interest in political activity as a member of the Socialist Party of America.

 In 1906, Cummings moved to Fort Collins, Colorado, where he continued farming and ranching, but discontinued the practice of law.
 From 1909 to 1913 he was a member of the Fort Collins city council.
 Before his election to Congress, Cummings served as president of the Mountain States Beet Growers Association, a lobbying and issues advocacy organization.
 He later served as president of the National Beet Growers Association.